pikvm/pikvm/docs/pico_hid.md

 | USB Absolute Mouse for Windows 95 | |
 | PS/2 Keyboard & mouse | |

-The scope of the Pico HID is not limited to V1 platform, it can also be used with V2 and even V3 platform if you need to emulate a PS/2 keyboard and mouse or use [legacy multiport KVM switch](https://github.com/pikvm/pikvm/issues/7) which does not fully support USB standards.
+The scope of the Pico HID is not limited to V1 platform, it can also be used with V2 and even V3 platform, if you need to emulate a PS/2 keyboard and mouse or use a [legacy multiport KVM switch](https://github.com/pikvm/pikvm/issues/7) which does not fully support USB standards.

 This page explains how to build, connect and use all the features of the Pico HID.